September in Phuket

 If the water isn’t really your thing, there’s still an abundance of activities in and around Phuket that are sure to make your holiday one to remember, even if it rains.

-Find out more about the weather in Phuket here.
+Read more about the beaches, weather and tides in Phuket.

 Tide Tables for September in Phuket

 Click the links below to stay up to date with the daily weather.